 At Taylor University, we commit to prepare our students to reflect deeply and spiritually about difficult issues.
 Our faculty are encouraged to do what they are called to do: live out discipleship.
 In the classroom and beyond, we listen to our students, allow them to work toward discernment, and guide them to the truths of scripture for these turbulent times and always.

 This reflects the pursuit of our university mission in striving to be whole-person focused.
 We involve students in learning experiences imbued with a vital Christian interpretation of truth and life which foster their intellectual, emotional, physical, vocational, social, and spiritual development.
-As a liberal arts community, we strive to make these judgements apart from personal politics.
+As a liberal arts community, we strive to make these judgments apart from personal politics.

 Students have expressed sadness and anxiety, thoughtfully and respectfully.
 At a gathering a few days after the protest, a student leader prayed earnestly for those with whom she agreed and those with whom she disagreed.
 Her powerful words reflect the goal of a Taylor education: a vital Christian interpretation of truth and life that prepares students for life and work in a world that desperately needs the redeeming love of Jesus and true shalom that only He can provide.